Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CR-lp1uJfIw.md

 ### Transcript

-> considered terraforming yeah i don't think we're gonna be adding terraforming to the game
+> considered terraforming yeah I don't think we're gonna be adding terraforming to the game